 The Ombudsperson is here for students who need help with the appeals process, but some may want additional support from friends, family, or legal representatives.
-The Agents and Colleagues
+The Support Person

 guide outlines your options regarding outside help or representation in your appeal.